Home Theater Acoustic Treatment: Skip the Foam, Do This Instead

 If you are treating a room on a budget, this is the order that gives the most impact per panel:

 - First reflection points on side walls.
 Sit in your listening position and have someone slide a mirror along each side wall.
 Wherever you can see a speaker driver in the mirror, that is a first reflection point.
 Place a 2x4-foot absorption panel there.
 This single treatment makes the biggest audible difference in most rooms.
+(Our first reflection calculator can compute these points from your room dimensions and speaker positions.)

 - Front wall corners (bass traps).
 Floor-to-ceiling bass traps in the two front corners.
 These tame the low-frequency buildup that makes subwoofer bass sound boomy and undefined.
 Thick panels (4 to 6 inches) or corner-specific traps from companies like GIK Acoustics work well here.